one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-ManagingWVDwithIntune.md

-# Lab 15: Managing Windows Virtual Desktop with Intune
+# Managing Windows Virtual Desktop with Intune

-These set-up steps help you enable mobile device management (MDM) by using Intune.
-Devices must be managed before you can give users access to company resources or manage settings on those devices.
+Intune provides mobile device management (MDM) and mobile app management (MAM) from a secure cloud-based service that is administered using the Microsoft Endpoint Manager admin center.
+Using Intune, you ensure your workforce's corporate resources (data, devices, and apps) are correctly configured, accessed, and updated, meeting your company's compliance policies and requirements.

+>In this lab you are activating a free 30-day trial.

-## Exercise 2 - Activate your Microsoft 365 subscription
+## Exercise 1 - Sign up for a Microsoft Intune free trial

-This exercise assumes you have a Visual Studio Enterprise subscription.

-*NOTE: DO NOT complete these steps if you have an Office 365 subscription with an Enterprise Mobility + Security (EMS) E5 license environment.
-Return to the [Prepare Phase Labs](prepare.md) and continue subsequent labs.*

-1. Navigate to the [My Visual Studio](https://my.visualstudio.com) benefits page.
-If prompted, sign in with your credentials.
+1. Go to the [Microsoft Intune Trial](https://go.microsoft.com/fwlink/?linkid=2019088) page and fill out the form.

 2. Locate the **Microsoft 365** tile in the **Tools** category and click **Activate**.
 ![M365Activate](../attachments/M365Activate.PNG)
 3. If prompted, sign in with your credentials.